What You Need To Know About Flat Roofs

 Very few are actually designed to be flat.
 The vast majority of flat roofing installation includes a slight slope.
 The purpose is to allow water to drain to designated areas of the roof.
 Compared to traditional roofing systems, they appear flat because their pitch is slight and much lower than what you would see on a residential roof.
 Without this drainage application, the flat roof wouldn’t last very long, regardless of the material used.

 Flat roofing systems are applied to commercial buildings because they are durable and economical.
 Choosing a flat roof usually is less complex both in roof design and building structure, which saves you money during construction.
 Installation can be achieved through a variety of materials.
 This will allow you to shop around for the best combination of applications to give you exactly what you need.
 Additionally, they can become multi-purpose.
-If your commercial building has flat roof options exists for solar panels, vegetative planters or other practical applications that are not readily feasible for steeper sloped roofs.
+If your commercial building has flat roof options that exist for solar panels, vegetative planters, or other practical applications that are not readily feasible for steeper sloped roofs.

 Flat roofing systems are incredibly durable therefore they are popular with commercial building design.
 When correctly installed, they can last around 30 to 40 years depending on the material.
-Many of the current membranes and assemblies available from the roofing industry have been specifically engineered to withstand high wind, hail, fire, ponding water and UV exposure.
+Many of the current membranes and assemblies available from the roofing industry have been specifically engineered to withstand high wind, hail, fire, ponding water, and UV exposure.

 A professionally installed flat roof utilizes thermal materials to help with energy costs.
 Some of which are recyclable.
 There are a variety of ways your flat roof can help reduce the amount of conditioned air to warm and cool the building’s interior during the different seasons.
 The result is lower electricity bills.
-A conscious owner can use the flat space to install solar panels to help with reducing carbon footprint.
+A conscious owner can use the flat space to install solar panels to help with reducing the carbon footprint.

 For instance, a common problem that will affect your roof is the clogging of drains.
 Because there isn’t the presence of a traditional steep pitch, the drainage will need periodic cleaning.
 Leaves, sticks, and other debris can get in the way of the drainage system.
 This should be checked every quarter and after any major storm to prevent the opportunity for leaks to present themselves.
 The good news is this type of maintenance is easy to complete.